olumpeter/JavaScript-Dynamic-Client-Side-Scripting/020-introduction-to-web-APIs/active_learning/README.md

   ### Common third-party APIs

-  Third-party APIs come in a large variety; some of the more popular ones that you are likely to make use of sooner or later are:
+  Third-party APIs come in a large variety; some of the more popular ones that you are likely to make use of sooner or later are

     - Map APIs, like Mapquest and the Google Maps API, which allow you to do all sorts of things with maps on your web pages.